r4lfvb/keyvault-basics/README.md

 - Deploy a Key Vault using the Azure CLI (az) and a bicep template (main.bicep)
 - C# code to work with the Key Vault
+    - The console app uses the *Azure.Identity* and *Azure.Security.KeyVault.Secrets* nuget packages.
+    - It shows you how to:
+        - Authenticate to a vault
+        - List secrets in the vault
+        - Add a new secret to the vault

 ## Set up the Key Vault